myyat/hotel-booking-system-ba/docs/user-stories.md

   Then the system temporarily locks the selected room and displays the guest details page

 - Given the user is on the guest details page
-  When the user enters requiered information and selects a payment method
+  When the user enters required information and selects a payment method
   Then the system proceeds to payment processing

 - Given the user is on the guest details page